lucasjellema/company-timeline/EVENT_FEATURE_GUIDE.md

 3. **Hover over triangles**: Tooltips should appear showing event details
 4. **Check different groups**: The "company" group should show the event triangles
 5. **Test zoom**: Zoom in/out to verify triangles scale properly with the timeline
+6. **Test Slider**: Drag the vertical line using any of the handles positioned along its length

 ## CSV Format for Events